moadams847/Rainbow-Rain-Classification-Project/README.md

-# Python and fastAI project to classify rainbows and rain.
+# Classification of rainbows and rain using fastAI 	.

 A computer vision project using kaggle-downloaded data.